David Murray-Lyon: Malaya

 When the Japanese attacked Pearl Harbor on 7 December 1941, they had already sent an invasion force to attack the British forces based in Malaya.
 Murray-Lyon's 11th Indian Division was based in the north of Malaya, focused on the border with Thailand.
 Although the British Army in Malaya was expecting the Japanese invasion and had even prepared defences and plans for counterattacks, they still were overconfident and massively ill-prepared to face the highly disciplined, organised and battle experienced Japanese Army.
 Murray-Lyon's division looked good on paper, but in reality it consisted of two regular British Army battalions (The Leicestershire Regiment and the East Surrey Regiment), the backbone of the division, four newly raised and half-trained Indian Army battalions and three Gurkha battalions, one of which consisted of 18-year-olds who had only recently arrived in Malaya.
 There were no tanks in the entire peninsula and a chronic shortage of aircraft.
 With this Murray-Lyon faced the Japanese attacks that came through southern Thailand in early December 1941.

 The Japanese assaulted Murray-Lyon's positions with incredible speed.
 Tanks, aircraft and infantry attacked in waves and constantly out-flanked any resistance.
 Before long the 11th Division was in full retreat, with the Japanese advancing so rapidly that their reconnaissance motorcyclists were often driving through the retreating columns.
 On one occasion Murray-Lyon was fast enough to draw his service revolver and shoot one off his motorcycle.

 Unfortunately for Murray-Lyon, the true extent of the ill-prepared defences of Malaya and the rapid mobility of the Japanese Army had not been discovered by the British commanders in Singapore, and as a result, he was dismissed from his command by Lieutenant General Arthur Percival on 23 December 1941.

-Murray-Lyon was taken prisoner by the Japanese when Singapore fell, and spent the rest of the war in captivity.
-Although a brave and competent commander, he was not offered another command, much to the surprise of other Indian Army officers.